Skip to content

 Set a calendar reminder for the same date each year.
 The annual review covers: updating the Bitcoin inventory with current ESTV Kursliste CHF values from estv.admin.ch, confirming hardware wallet firmware is current, rotating keys if any key material may have been exposed, updating exchange account beneficiary designation forms where offered (check each platform's current policy as this varies by exchange), verifying the Erbvertrag still reflects intended distribution (a new child or a changed relationship may require a notarial amendment), and confirming the sealed executor envelope is still sealed and its location has not changed.

 If you have added a new hardware wallet, moved Bitcoin to a new address, or changed a multisig configuration since the last review, update the inventory and the executor envelope before the year closes.
-Estate plans that are not actively maintained become traps for the heirs they were meant to protect.
+Estate plans that nobody maintains become traps for the heirs they were meant to protect.

 The seed phrase problem in Swiss probate